 People experiencing hypomanic episodes are often quite pleasant to be around.
 They can often seem like the "life of the party" -- making jokes, taking an intense interest in other people and activities, and infecting others with their positive mood.

 What's so bad about that, you might ask?
 Hypomania can also lead to erratic and unhealthy behavior.
-Hypomanic episodes can sometimes progress onward to full manias that affect a person's ability to function.
+Hypomanic episodes can sometimes progress onward to full manias that affect a person's ability to function (bipolar I disorder).
 In mania, people might spend money they don't have, seek out sex with people they normally wouldn't, and engage in other impulsive or risky behaviors with the potential for dangerous consequences.